-- To point out to our clients the risk of a conflict of interest, that exists at the beginning of the mission or that it appears during the course of the mission.
+- To point out to our clients the risk of a conflict of interest, that exists at the beginning of the mission or that appears during the course of the mission.
 In any case, to refuse any mission that would put the firm in position to defend two clients with competing or contrary interests.

 - To intervene only within the framework of a clear mandate, established with the client and approved by him.
 Each mandate recalls the existence of this Ethical Charter.

 - To respect scrupulously the confidentiality of all the information received from our mandators.

 - That each consultant in our office be free from any national or European political elective office, any employment in a ministerial cabinet, parliamentary assemblie or the territorial, national or European civil service.

 - To declare, in the contacts established with the representatives of the public authorities, the interests represented by the firm and which motivate the contact in question.